Frequently Asked Questions

 - 3 GCSEs (grade A-C) or BTEC National Diploma

 - 1 GCE A Level (grade A-C)/AVCE International Baccalaureate or equivalent qualification

-For the ten-week Vogue Fashion Certificate, there are no formal admission requirements, though applicants are expected to have strong academic standing, good command of the English language and must be at least 18 years of age.
+For the ten-week Vogue Fashion Certificate, the four-week Vogue Intensive Summer Course, and the one-week courses, there are no formal admission requirements, though applicants are expected to have strong academic standing, good command of the English language and must be at least 18 years of age.

-For both courses there are no specific course requirements.
+For all courses there are no specific course requirements.
 Meaning, you do not have to have taken textiles or come from a relevant subject background.
-Generally, we look for individuals with strong academic standing, solid work experience, and a serious ambition for a career in the fashion industry.
-All applicants must be 18 years or older to enrol, and international students whose first language is not English must have an IELTS score of 6.5 or higher.
+Generally, we look for individuals with strong academic standing, solid work experience (when possible), and a serious ambition for a career in the fashion industry.

 The College requires non-native English speakers to have an English Language Proficiency Qualification.
 Although we may consider a variety of tests, our normal requirement is the equivalent of an International English Language Testing System (IELTS) with a score of no less than 6.0 in each of the sub-tests.

 The main alternative to IELTS is the Test of English as a Foreign Language (TOEFL).
 We look for a TOEFL score of 91 in the internet-based test, with at least 24 out of 30 in the reading and writing sub-tests, and 23 out of 30 in the listening and speaking sub-tests.

 Yes.
 Applicants who are offered a place prior to taking an English test will have a conditional place reserved.
 Evidence of having the appropriate level of English must be submitted prior to starting the course.

 There are no application deadlines; we continue to accept applications until the course is full.
 Given the intense competition for places you are advised to apply as soon as possible.
 If you have any concerns, please check with the Admissions team who can inform you if a course is already full.